inahaystack/unofficial-hi-relisten/README.md

 # The Unofficial Hello Internet Relisten
 This feed will be automatically updated to publish an episode of Hello Internet weekly, starting Friday, May 1st, 2026.
-It's picked to coincide with a new weekly discussion on the [newly liberated](https://old.reddit.com/r/HelloInternet/comments/1st33b1/new_moderation_for_the_sub_transparency_and/) [/r/HelloInternet](https://old.reddit.com/r/HelloInternet/).
+It's picked to coincide with a new weekly discussion on the [/r/HelloInternet](https://old.reddit.com/r/HelloInternet/) subreddit which has been [newly liberated](https://old.reddit.com/r/HelloInternet/comments/1st33b1/new_moderation_for_the_sub_transparency_and/) .

 ## Feed URL

-The feed URL you should put in your podcast client is: https://raw.githubusercontent.com/inahaystack/unofficial-hi-relisten/refs/heads/main/feed.xml
+The feed URL to put in your podcast client is: `https://raw.githubusercontent.com/inahaystack/unofficial-hi-relisten/refs/heads/main/feed.xml`

 ## How it Works